Diamondback terrapin: Description

 The common name refers to the diamond pattern on top of its shell (carapace), but the overall pattern and coloration vary greatly.
 No two diamondback terrapins look alike.
-The shell is usually wider at the back than in the front, and from above it appears wedge-shaped.
-The shell coloring can vary from brown to grey, and its body color can be grey, brown, yellow, or white.
-All have a unique pattern of wiggly, black markings or spots on their body and head.
+The carapace is usually wider at the back than in the front, has a more or less pronounced central ridge running lengthwise, and from above it appears somewhat wedge- or kite-shaped.
+The carapace coloring can vary from brown to grey, with a lighter plastron (belly shell), and its body color can be grey, brown, yellow, or white.
+Almost all have a unique pattern of wiggly, black markings or spots on their body and head.
 The diamondback terrapin has large webbed feet.
 The species is sexually dimorphic in that the males grow to a carapace length of approximately 13 cm, while the females grow to an average carapace length of around 19 cm, though they are capable of growing larger.
 The largest female on record was just over 23 cm in carapace length.
 Specimens from regions that are consistently warmer in temperature tend to be larger than those from cooler, more northern areas.
 Male diamondback terrapins weigh 300 g on average, while females weigh around 500 g.
 The largest females can weigh up to 1 kg.

 Diamondback terrapins can live up to 40 years in captivity, but scientists estimate they typically live for about 25 years in the wild.